 Not only is Caterpillar’s share price up more than double to $137 since the beginning of 2016, but its current PE Ratio (Price to Earnings) is also at a staggering 95.
 Let me tell you, Caterpillar’s PE Ratio of 95 is nearly six times higher than its median PE Ratio over the past 13 years.
 Moreover, Caterpillar’s net income Q1-Q3 2007 was higher ($2.5 billion) than Q1-Q3 2017 ($2 billion), but its stock price was only $55 in 2007 versus the $137 today.
 So, what gives?

-Today at CNBC land, there’s nothing but BIG SMILES and BACK SLAPS.
+Today at CNBC Land, there’s nothing but BIG SMILES and BACK SLAPS.
 Everyone is wondering when the Dow Jones will finally reach the 25,000 level.
-I gather all it would take to get us there would be the following three incidents; 1) A war with North Korean, 2) A Saudi Arabia Royal Government Coup and, 3) A tidal wave that floods New York City.
+I gather all it would take to get us there would be the following three incidents; 1) A war with North Korea, 2) A Saudi Arabia Royal Government Coup, and, 3) A tidal wave that floods New York City.

 The Dow Jones and ExxonMobil are two of my favorite indicators which show that something is seriously wrong in the market.
 First, let’s look at ExxonMobil.
 While ExxonMobil’s stock isn’t moving up exponentially, as is Caterpillar, JP Morgan, and Apple, its share price is still well above its ratio to the oil price.
 If we go back to 2005, when the oil price was trading at the same as it is today, ExxonMobil’s share price was only $35.
 However, ExxonMobil’s share price is over $83.
 You can see the oil price (BLACK line) versus ExxonMobil’s share price (PURPLE area):